 The majority of mothers are quite capable of feeding their young.
 In fact, Jones says that 95 to 99 percent of mothers make enough milk for their baby.

 When it comes to feeding a new baby, there were no other options but breastfeeding until the relatively recent past.
-“We all forget that, says Jones, an AzAAP chapter member who practices at St. Joseph’s Hospital and Medical Center.
+“We all forget that,” says Jones, an AzAAP chapter member who practices at St. Joseph’s Hospital and Medical Center in Phoenix.

 But today, says Jones, many mothers believe that when they have a baby, they won’t be able to make enough milk.
 “So many of their friends or family have planted the seeds of doubt.”